habedi/mosaic-art-maker/README.md

 ```

 Run the main function to execute the code.
 If you want to remake the tile images, set the `remake_tiles` parameter
 to `True`.
-Note that creating new set of tile images might take a while, so it is recommended to use the current tile
+Note that creating a new set of tile images might take a while, so it is recommended to use the current tile
 images in the beginning by setting `remake_tiles` to `False`.

 ```python